Ready Gladiator 2 picoCTF 2023 Solution

 Description

 For the final duel you must win every single round against the Imp.
-An imp gate warrior is the classic 100% solution: it destroys Imps passing through a 10-instruction corridor before being overrun itself.
+A tuned bomber warrior is the classic 100% solution: it drops DAT instructions across memory on a stride that covers every cell the Imp will ever visit, killing the Imp before it completes a full sweep.

 Craft or copy a warrior with a 100 percent win rate versus the Imp (Herem/Scimitar is a reliable bomber).